BDC Hamburger Icon

 3. Hire a corporate lawyer.

-Retain a lawyer, preferably one with mergers and acquisitions (M&A) experience.
-Your buyer’s corporate lawyers will vigorously defend their interests and try to use the information you provide about your business during the due diligence process to bring down the selling price.
+Retain a business lawyer, preferably one with M&A experience.
+Your buyer’s corporate lawyers will vigorously defend their interests.
+They’ll also try to use the information you provide about your business during the due diligence process to lower the selling price.
 You need someone on your team to advocate on your behalf.

 4. Hire a business broker and M&A advisor.